Madaar49/HydroChemPy/README.md

 # HydroChemPy
-A python web app that uses hydrochemical data and do data cleaning and plots
+A python web app for hydrochemical computation, data cleaning and plots

+Development in progress